TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Editpanel/Index.rst

    Description
          If set, a black line will appear after the panel.
-This value will indicate the distance from the black line to the panel
+This value will indicate the distance from the black line to the panel.

 .. container:: table-row